 Following his two promising singles Walkin’ and Splittin’ The Racket, High Focus youngster drops a third banger leading up to the release of his highly anticipated album Chaos ’93.
-Produced by the esteemed Dirty Dike, this track sees Ocean speak on more personal topic rather than the previous show-off tracks which acted as astonishing performances of his distinctive rapping style.
+Produced by the esteemed Dirty Dike, this track sees Ocean speak on a more personal topic, rather than the previous show-off tracks which acted as astonishing performances of his distinctive rapping style.
 His unique inflections and rapid flourishes of rhymes do not fail to impress again on this track, but Wisdom also allows the track time to breathe though it’s hook.
 Hence, the song feels more polished and shows how the young Brighton-born rapper is more than appropriate for the ever-growing High Focus roster.

 Hear it here: Ocean Wisdom – Snakes and Blaggers

 Justin Beiber’s number one single has made waves in converting roadmen around the world to Beleibers.
 It has also been a favourite for artists to cover.
 Garage singer Craig David’s revival towards the back end of 2015 has been met with popular praise, but his BBC Radio 1 Live Lounge cover of Beiber’s original is what epitomises his ability to bring his ’90’s style and success into today’s drastically contrasting era – proving both his relevance and adaptability.
 This cover completely reworks the track’s tempo and production and if that wasn’t enough, David even turns his tones to an impressive verse of verbal venom that blows the majority of chart rap artists out of their stagnant water.

 Hear it here: Craig David – Love Yourself